algorithmiaio/danku/competition/README.md

 # First DanKu Competition

+See [here](https://blog.algorithmia.com/trustless-machine-learning-contracts-danku/) for blog post describing the DanKu protocol and competition.
+See [whitepaper](https://algorithmia.com/research/ml-models-on-blockchain) for full details of the protocol.

 Since we’ve just announced the protocol, we thought that it would be also fitting to create the first public DanKu contract.

 ![Submit solution](images/election_map.png)